papermanager/papermanager.github.io/versioned_docs/version-0.x.x/03-using-the-component.md

 - Papers
   - `ID`: Record number in the database.
   - `Title`: The title of the paper.
-  - `Authors`: List of the paper authors - included in the authors editor.
+  - `Authors`: List of the paper's authors.
+Multiple authors can be selected.
+The authors can be edited in *Components &#8594; Paper Manager &#8594; Authors*.
-  - `Category`: The paper category – included in the categories editor.
+  - `Category`: The paper's category.
+A single category can be selected.
+The categories can be edited in *Components &#8594; Paper Manager &#8594; Categories*.
   - `Year`: The year of the publication.
   - `Month`: The month of the publication.
   - `Produced In Lab`: Checkbox – checked if the paper was produced in the lab.
+This field is relevant only on research lab or organization websites and not on personal profile websites.
   - `HTML Text`: The HTML text that will be used by the plugin to display the paper entry on the site.

 <p align="center">